Araromire- the goddess blesses with prosperity for seven years, and then with misery thereafter.

 The figurine was scripted by Kemi Adesoye; produced and directed by Kunle Afolayan.

-The figurine started with a myth about a goddess- Araromire and a village named after her.
+The movie-- The figurine started with a myth about a goddess- Araromire.
+And a village named after her.
 Araromire the goddess, in the figurine, blesses her devotees with prosperity and good health for seven years and then after, she takes back her blessings and leave open the void which her withdrawn blessings have created for misery to occupy.

 According to the myth, a revolt which led to the burning of Araromire’s shrine was carried out by the villagers after she struck dead her own claviger- the chief priest.